Virgil Donati: Influences

 With his father's choice of records, including Louie Bellson and Buddy Rich albums, Donati quickly became a fan of those great jazz drummers, trying to emulate their solos.
 The first rock drummer to make a big impact on him was Ian Paice of Deep Purple.
 Donati said, "I was blown away with his playing, his clarity.
 Back in the early '70s he seemed to be an articulate drummer with a lot of soul in his playing.
 I loved his power and strength and the way he articulated his phrasing.
 I loved his approach."
-Other influences of his include John Bonham, Carl Palmer, Billy Cobham, Narada Michael Walden, Elvin Jones, Vinnie Colaiuta, Terry Bozzio, Tony Williams, Steve Gadd, and Philly Joe Jones.
+Other influences of his include John Bonham, Carl Palmer, Billy Cobham, Narada Michael Walden, Elvin Jones, Vinnie Colaiuta, Terry Bozzio, Neil Peart ,Tony Williams, Steve Gadd, and Philly Joe Jones.
 In a Modern Drummer magazine article of June 1999, Donati prefers playing with traditional grip.
 He says there, "I grew up playing traditional grip and persevered with it even under the physical duress of rock bands.
 I decided that it's just how I wanted to play.
 Now it's very natural for me.
 Besides, I've surmounted all the problems of being able to play with enough power.
 Traditional grip does not limit me in any way.
 There are certain movements around the drumset that feel good with traditional, and believe it or not, there're certain things I'll play that feel better in my left hand than in my right.
 That said, I would not necessarily recommend traditional grip.
 Frankly, I think the disadvantages involved with traditional grip outweigh the advantages.
 It is a far more difficult grip to maintain and to develop power with.
 Any student starting out would be better off focusing on matched.
 But for some reason, maybe just because it isn't used as much anymore, traditional grip seems to be more hip."